 There is a great deal of variance in the installation costs of walk in tubs, largely depending on one's existing bathroom design and if other changes are needed to accommodate for wheelchair access.
 The most basic installation can take only 4-8 hours of work, but rarely are the installations so cut and dry.
 There is tilework, plumbing, hot water heater and old tub removal considerations as well as the cost of labor in one’s local area (a plumber in New York may charge twice as much as one in West Virginia).
-One should expect anywhere between $500 - $5000 to have a tub installed.
+One should expect to pay between $1,000 - $5,000 to have a tub installed.

 The easiest way to determine your costs is to get a free, non-binding installation quote.
 You can obtain multiple quotes from several local home modification professionals at no obligation by completing this short form.

 There are other costs associated with the installation of a walk-in tub.
 The table below has cost ranges for common related bathroom safety products.